eloygarcia-udg/M-PACT/README.md

 Expected Thickness range: [5.24, 7.23] cm
 ```

-Note that values out of range in both BV and compression force may obtain weird results.

 The expected thickness range can also be modified by changing the *sigma threshold*.
 Using $\sigma=2$ we are obtaining a
 two standard deviations thickness range calculated from the residual errors.
 However, if you are interested on using a
 custom standard deviation range, it can be modified by including ```--Sigma``` or ```-S```